 Fashion Reflects Social Changes: The Connection Between the Industry and Society

 Social change means a prominent revision in behavior patterns and cultural values.
-Through history, it is possible to see how fashion changes according to the current social and political moment.
+It is possible to see how fashion changes according to the current social and political moments throughout history.
 What is seen on brand collections and fashion shows, is a reflection of what is happening in real life, outside of the catwalks.

 An example is how minimalism came into existence.
 It emerged as an artistic movement of the 20th century that questioned consumerism.
 That kind of thought gained expression and adopters.
 Soon, its references appeared in the fashion industry.

-Fashion is not simply the creation of designers.
+Surely, fashion is not simply the creation of designers.
 It is an image full of references and ideas that echoes the context of an era.
-It mirrors different aspects such as image, self-esteem, politics, beauty standards, technological innovations, street fashion and more.
+It mirrors different aspects such as image, politics, beauty standards and technological innovations and street fashion.
 The relationship between fashion and society is a two-way street.
 So that one is directly influenced by the other and vice-versa.

 To change society’s behavior, it is important to promote awareness.
 Make everyone understand why these transformations are important.

 The fashion industry is facing an era never seen before.
-Society is rearranging its values, giving more voice to minorities and paying attention to the environment.
-Consumers are demanding transparency, diversity, eco-consciousness and representativeness.
-Consequently, the fashion industry started to embrace all these pillars and rethink its ways of production.
+Society is rearranging its values, putting minorities and the environment under the spotlight.
+Consumers are demanding transparency, diversity, eco-consciousness, and representativeness.
+Consequently, the fashion industry started to embrace these pillars and rethink its ways of production.

 Check out 5 shreds of evidence that fashion is walking along with social changes!

 Fast fashion is a massive industry that creates 15 million tons of textile waste each year.
 Research shows that such production can’t be tolerated anymore.
 Part of society began to understand the importance of adopting sustainable practices.
 Hence, demand is spreading throughout all production chains.
 In other words, slowly, society as a whole is realizing this reality and adopting sustainable practices in their daily life.